hemantkumarlearning/clinicflow/README.md

 python app.py
 ```

-Now you can use postman to testing or Go to frontend folder and open or use vscode Go live to open register.html on browser
+Now you can use postman for testing or Go to frontend folder and open or use vscode Go live to open register.html on browser

 ```
 cd .